OskarDamkjaer/beact/notes.md

 "That's the purpose of React Fiber.
 Fiber is reimplementation of the stack, specialized for React components.
 You can think of a single fiber as a virtual stack frame.""

 ## react as a UI-runtime och mer från overreacted

+## difference to svelte

+react approach -> rerender whole app in vdom, use alogrithm to see what changed, change only those things in real dom.
+Heuristics and so on make each step more efficient by skipping work.

+svelte -> in compilestep figure out templates dependance on data, then rerender templates that have a dependance on data changed, this way you know what has changed without simulating the change and diffing.